Brian Stock (footballer)

-Brian Benjamin Stock (born 24 December 1981) is a former professional footballer who played as a midfielder and was most recently the manager of Weymouth.
+Brian Benjamin Stock (born 24 December 1981) is a former professional footballer who played as a midfielder and was the assistant manager of Hanoi FC.
 Born in England, Stock represented Wales at international level.

 Club career

 AFC Bournemouth

 Stock began his professional career at AFC Bournemouth, making his league debut on 22 January 2000 against Colchester United.
 Brian Stock is known for scoring the first goal at the newly rebuilt stadium Dean Court (known at the time as The Fitness First Stadium).
 He did that in the 29th minute of Bournemouth's 3-0 win over Wrexham in November 2001.

 He played 145 league games and scored 16 goals for Bournemouth before signing initially on loan to Preston North End in January 2006.

 Preston North End

 Preston reportedly paid £125,000 for the midfielder.
 Stock scored his first and what turned out to be only Preston goal in a 2–0 win over Leeds United.

 Lack of first team opportunities however lead to Stock being loaned out to Doncaster Rovers in September 2006.